jeremiah-k/mmrelay-wiki/Plugin-Development-Guide.md

-Welcome to the M<>M Relay plugin development guide!
+Welcome to the M<>M Relay Plugin Development Guide!
 This document will get you started with writing plugins for the relay system.
 Whether you want to add weather reports, track telemetry data, or create custom commands, this guide will show you how to extend the relay's functionality with your own plugins.

 We'll cover everything from setting up your development environment to creating and deploying your first plugin.
 The examples are practical and ready to use, so you can start building right away.